 Product Innovations and Expanding Capacity Driving the Market

 Currently, some of the major manufacturers in the market, such as Samsung, LG, Sony, Apple, Philips and Panasonic, are majorly investing in the expansion of their production capacities to cater to the increasing global demand.
 For instance, in 2018, LG Display, a brand of the South Korea-based electronics company, LG Electronics, announced that it aims to invest US$ 18 Billion for manufacturing 10 million OLED TV panels by 2021.
 Similarly, the South-Korea-based multinational conglomerate, Samsung Electronics, launched the QLED 8K televisions in 2019, which feature artificial intelligence (AI) upscaling, pixel-less imagery and offer 16 times the resolution of full HD televisions.
-Looking forward, IMARC Group estimates that the market is projected to reach a value of US$ 278 Billion by 2024, exhibiting a CAGR of around 10% during 2019-2024.
+The global smart TV market reached a value of US$ 202.1 Billion in 2020.
+Looking forward, IMARC Group expects the market to exhibit moderate growth during 2021-26.

 Samsung Electronics: Financial Performance and Coping with Loss